howard5758/Underwater-Black-White-Image-Colorization/README.md

 General introduction can be found in the slides pdf, which shown each step and current results.
-Main executable is code/colorize.py py colorize.py "filepath for images directory"
+Main executable is code/colorize.py

+python colorize.py "filepath for images directory"